Tell us a bit about you…

 What do you do for ‘me time’ or to take time out from running a small business?

 Days out with my family and weekends away with my girl friends every few months.
-I also really want to get back into swimming regularly…..making cakes for a living has made my waistline expand!
+I also make time to workout regularly… making cakes for a living could easily make my waistline expand!

 If you could start your business again, what would you do differently?